Kerala police conducts 'search' of Asianet News office in Kozhikode | Politics

 - India

-Kerala police on Sunday carried out a ''search'' at the office of Malayalam news channel Asianet News here in connection with a case.
+Days after a group of SFI activists allegedly barged into the Kochi office of Malayalam news channel Asianet News, Kerala police on Sunday carried out a ''search'' at the Kozhikode office of the media house office in connection with a case.

-A senior police officer, who was leading the team that arrived at the Kozhikode office of the news channel, later told reporters here that the ''search'' was carried out as part of the investigation in the case.
+A senior police officer, who was leading the team that arrived at the Kozhikode office, later told reporters here that the ''search'' was carried out as part of the investigation in the case.

 ''No documents have been taken,'' the officer said.